terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `version` - (Optional) - String - Version is the version of etcd to run.
 - `leader_election_timeout` - (Optional) - Duration - LeaderElectionTimeout is the time (in milliseconds) for an etcd leader election timeout.
 - `heartbeat_interval` - (Optional) - Duration - HeartbeatInterval is the time (in milliseconds) for an etcd heartbeat interval.
-- `image` - (Optional) - String - Image is the etcd docker image to use.
+- `image` - (Optional) - String - Image is the etcd container image to use.
 Setting this will ignore the Version specified.
 - `backups` - (Optional) - [etcd_backup_spec](#etcd_backup_spec) - Backups describes how we do backups of etcd.
 - `manager` - (Optional) - [etcd_manager_spec](#etcd_manager_spec) - Manager describes the manager configuration.
 - `memory_request` - (Optional) - Quantity - MemoryRequest specifies the memory requests of each etcd container in the cluster.